AmushkaBhatnagar/calculator-gui-python/README.md

-# 🧮 Calculator GUI (Python)
+# Calculator GUI (Python)

-## 📌 Project Description
+## Description
-This project is a simple calculator built using Python and Tkinter.
+This project is a GUI-based calculator built using Python and Tkinter.
-It allows users to perform basic arithmetic operations with a graphical interface.

-## 🚀 Features
+## Features
-- Addition, Subtraction, Multiplication, Division
-- Clear button
-- Error handling
-- Simple GUI design

-## 🛠️ Technologies Used
-- Python
+- Basic arithmetic operations
-- Tkinter
+- User-friendly interface

+## Note
+The project is developed using Tkinter and may require a local Python environment to run.

-## ▶️ How to Run
+## How to Run
-1. Install Python
-2. Run:
-   python calculator.py
+python3 calculator.py

-## 📷 Output
-(Add screenshot here)

-## 👨‍💻 Author
-Your Name